Clarence Adler: Career

 Adler began touring the Midwest and Southern United States when he was twelve years old, under Romeo Gorno.
 In 1920, Adler found success and acclaim in Europe as the pianist in the Hekking Trio, a chamber music group.
 He returned to Cincinnati and continued his ensemble endeavors.
 He was a pianist, and a soloist for many leading chamber groups and orchestras in the United States and Europe.

 In 1913 he moved to New York City.
 There, he performed with the Kneisel Quarter, the New York Philharmonic under Willem Mengelberg and the New York Symphony Orchestra under Walter Damrosch.
 He founded the chamber music group, the New York Trio, in 1919.
-In 1942, he performed a series of six concerts in New York City, performing the 14 piano conertos of Mozart.
+In 1942, he performed a series of six concerts in New York City, performing the 14 piano concertos of Mozart.

 In 1923, he purchased a 100-acre farm three miles outside of Lake Placid, New York which acted as a summer retreat, music camp, concert hall, and teaching center for 40 years.
 Adler added bungalows for students and guests and recreational activities such as boating, bowling, swimming, and tennis.
 He named his artist summer colony Ka-ren-ni-o-ke or Karinoke for the American Indian word meaning "the place of beautiful song".

 Adler taught at the Institute of Musical Art and gave over sixty private lessons a week, influencing the lives of hundreds of musicians.
 Adler taught composer Aaron Copland, Richard Franko Goldman who was head of the Peabody School of Music, Walter Hendl who became head of the Eastman School of Music, the Koren prodigy Yung Ho Kim, Broadway composer Richard Rodgers, and composers Violet Reiser and Hazel Ghazarian Skaggs.
 He taught piano until two weeks before he died.